abs2g08/bubbleanim/README.md

 # Bubbleanim

-Is an ambient bubble animation using [Velocity.js](http://julian.com/research/velocity/).
+Is an an ambient bubble demo using [Velocity.js](http://julian.com/research/velocity/).
 There are three different branches: master, snowflake, and (my favourite) beer.

+At the moment I've put the animation into a html5 boilerplate but I'll package the src into a discrete plugin at later stage.

 ## Prerequisites